stac-utils/stac-server/README.md

 STAC Collections and Items are ingested by the `ingest` Lambda function, however this Lambda is not invoked directly by a user, it consumes records from the `stac-server-<stage>-queue` SQS.
 To add STAC Items or Collections to the queue, publish them to the SNS Topic `stac-server-<stage>-ingest`.

-STAC Collections should be ingested before Items that belong to that Collection.
-Items should have the `collection` field populated with the ID of an existing Collection.
+**STAC Collections must be ingested before Items that belong to that Collection.** Items should have the `collection` field populated with the ID of an existing Collection.
+If an Item is ingested before ingestion of the Collection it contains, ingestion will either fail (in the case of a single Item ingest) or if auto-creation of indexes is enabled (default) and multiple Items are ingested in bulk, the auto-created index will have incorrect mappings.

 If a collection or item is ingested, and an item with that id already exists in STAC, the new item will completely replace the old item.